 Skippable Boss: Thanks to the Black Hole, you do not have to follow the exact paths.
-If you go for Path One, the Rock Crusher, Atomic Core, and the Dancing Insector are all skipped.
-Path 2, the Path 2 Attack Carrier is replaced with the Path 1 Attack Carrier and you skip the Path 2 Rock Crusher and Professor Hangar.
+If you go for Path One, the Rock Crusher, Atomic Base, and the Dancing Insector are all skipped.
+Path 2, the Path 2 Attack Carrier is replaced with the Path 1 Attack Carrier and you skip the Path 2 Rock Crusher and Professor Hanger.
 Path 3, the Destructor is replaced with the Path 1 Attack Carrier and the Blade Barrier and Monarch Dodora are skipped.

-Turns Red: Every boss except for Phantron, who goes straight out One-Winged Angel, and the Metal Smasher, the Galactic Riders, the Blade Barrier, Monarch Dodora, and the Slot Machine, all of which only has one form with no changes.
+Turns Red: Every boss except for Phantron, who goes straight out One-Winged Angel, and the Metal Smasher, the Galactic Riders, the Blade Barrier, Monarch Dodora, and the Slot Machine, all of which only have one form with no changes.

 Mind Screw: Sector Y is a space ocean.
 The Black Hole feature enemies floating all around.
 Out of this Dimension trumps these.
 You enter from a space bird who just hatched, has living moons, the background is distorted, the enemies are paper airplanes, and a Slot Machine is the boss.
 Oh, and there's a mild Gainax Ending.